jfcunat/lighttpd/README.md

 # lighttpd
-simple docker image for a lighthttpd server
+simple docker image for a lighttpd server